Chümoukedima: Economy

 Chümoukedima is one of the fastest-growing urban centres in Nagaland.
 In fact, it forms part of the Chümoukedima–Dimapur urban area, which is the largest and the fastest-growing urban hub of Nagaland.
 The town's population has grown by nearly five times in the last two decades.

 Culture

 Parks

 Appu Park is a park located inside Chümoukedima Police Complex.
-The Nagaland Zoological Park, Green Park, Aqua Mellow Park, Agri Expo site Niathu Resort and Noune Resort are all located in the Chümoukedima Metropolitan Area.
+The Nagaland Zoological Park, Green Park, Aqua Mellow Park, Agri Expo site, Niathu Resort and Noune Resort are all located in the Chümoukedima Metropolitan Area.

 Media

 Chümoukedima is home to Nagaland's first satellite television network: Hornbill TV.

+Sports

+Football is a popular sports in the city.
+The 2025 Nagaland Super League was held mainly at the Chümoukedima Football Stadium.
+The stadium is located inside the Chümoukedima Police Complex.
+The city is also home to Nagaland United FC, which plays in the Nagaland Super League.

+Chümoukedima co-hosted the 3rd edition of the North East Games in 2024.

 Transportation

 Air

 Chümoukedima is served by the Dimapur Airport located 7 km north from the city centre.